LeonAndrade/LeonAndrade.github.io/README.md

 22469    |HEART OF WICKER SMALL             |2319
 22411    |JUMBO SHOPPER VINTAGE RED PAISLEY |2297

-Another way to look at it, is to measure by total quantity sold.
+Another way to look at it, is to measure by total quantity sold.<br/>
 Which products are bought in the largest quantities?

 ```sql
 SELECT